ngunner/ngunner.github.io/posts/2025-03-14-introducing-recipe-route.md

 title: Introducing Recipe Route
 date: 2025-03-14
 ---
 There are a few reasons you might be reading this message.
 Maybe you know me, and I’ve pulled you into yet another one of my projects.
 Perhaps I shamelessly recruited you from another app I maintain, like [TrailHUB.org](https://trailhub.org).
-If this is irrelevant to you, please forgive me—and feel free to unsubscribe.
+If this is irrelevant to you, please forgive me and feel free to unsubscribe.

 My intention with this post is to introduce you to a new idea I’m working on: [Recipe Route](https://reciperoute.org).